 How to reach: The nearest railway station is at Kathgodam, 34 km from Nainital.
 It takes close to 8 hours to reach there from Delhi.
 Nainital does not have any direct air access.

 Dehradun is among the best famous holiday destinations in north India for families as well as couples.
 The popular hill retreat is known for its awesome surrounding beauty, Doon School, Forest Research Institute, and Indian Military Academy.
 But that’s not all.
 There are myriad other North India tour places hidden in its hilly terrains and valleys.
+It also acts as a gateway to the popular hill stations of Uttarakhand for people traveling to the hilly areas from metros like Delhi and Jaipur.

 Key attractions: Shikhar Fall, Guchhupani, Khalanga War Memorial, and Sahastradhara